pyatb/pyatb/doc/quick_start.md

 ## 2.2 Prerequisites

-At present, PYATB is running in the Linux system, and the Win system and Mac system have not been tested.
+At present, PYATB is running in the Linux system, and the Windows system and Mac system have not been tested.
 In order to use PYATB properly, you need to install the following prerequisites:

 - Python 3.7 or newer
 - NumPy